 • Grants & Funding: The Texas Veterans Commission Fund for Veterans’ Assistance (FVA) grant program awards reimbursement grants to eligible charitable organizations, local government agencies, and Veterans Service Organizations that provide direct services to Texas Veterans and their families.

 In addition to the TVC, the Texas Veterans Land Board (VLB) helps our military men and women after they return from service.
 The VLB was created in 1946 with the mission of administering benefits that were exclusively for our Texas veterans.
 Some of the programs at the VLB help our service members with obtaining low interest loans on land, homes, home improvements as well as home programs to help provide long-term care services for our Texas veterans.
-If you would like to learn more about these programs, please visit the Texas Veterans Land Board.
+If you would like to learn more about these programs and the VLB, please visit the Texas Veterans Land Board.